fpaupier/knapsack/README.md

-# knapsack
+# knapsack Go
-A knapsack implementation in go
+A knapsack implementation in go.